 Students must be 16 years of age, have completed grade 10 and be enrolled in the cooperative education program.
-For more information, please contact your Guidance Counsellor or the LDSB Ontario Youth Apprenticeship Coordinator, (Michael Mol - 613-544-6925).
+For more information, please contact your COOP teacher or consult the LDSB webpage.

 - ✓ Acquire sector specific and specialized training - ✓ Participate in hands-on and experiential learning - ✓ Earn high school credits as well as receive apprenticeship hours - ✓ Receive government loans for trade tools - ✓ Gain valuable contacts within the trades industry for future employment